git-davi/reverse-python-port-forwarder/README.md

 ## Summary

-This tool comes with 2 programs that must cooperate :
+This tool comes with 2 pieces :
 - **local_portfwd**
 - **remote_portfwd**

-These programs are creating a tunnel for tcp packets between a local and a remote machine so they have to run **simultaneosly**.
+These programs are creating a tunnel for tcp packets between a local and a remote machine so they have to run *simultaneosly*.
-The ***local port forward*** program should be running on your local machine, after being started it will be listening for the incoming tunnel connection handshake and will open a service port.
+The ***local port forward*** program should be running on your local machine, after being started it will be listening for the incoming tunnel connection handshake and on success it will open a service port.

-I've choosen a reverse connection logic (remote -> local) instead of a simple bind beacause it's better to escape firewall rules.
+- **I've choosen a reverse connection logic (remote-attacked connecting to local-attacker) instead of a simple bind beacause it's better at escaping firewall rules.**

-Once the connection is established you are ready to forward packets to the remote machine by simply sending requests to the RPPF service address (ex. localhost:4444).
+Once the connection is established you are ready to forward packets to the remote machine by simply sending requests to the RPPF service address (ex. `localhost:4444`).
-Then the requests will be tunneled to the endpoint of the tunnel which is the ***remote port forward*** program.
-At last, this script is a simple proxy and it will act on behalf of you, forwarding packets to the target address (that you must specifiy during startup).
+Then the requests will be forwarded to the endpoint of the tunnel which is the ***remote port forward*** program.
+The remote forward script is a simple proxy and it will act on behalf of you, forwarding packets to the target address (which you must specifiy during startup).
 Look at bottom page for a simple example.

 ## Help menu

+`remote_portfwd.py` helper menu :
 ```shell
 $ ./remote_portfwd.py -h
 usage: remote_portfwd.py [-h] thost:tport fhost:fport